 Taking cognizance of this, to combat Hunger and provide food aid to people living in a crisis, United Way India (UWI) started the ‘Hungry No More’ campaign to support people with two meals a day.
 By adhering to all safety and hygiene measures, the United Way India network has begun its relief service by providing food kits to the marginalized and low-income segment of the society comprising of daily wage workers, migrant laborers, construction site workers, and other needy people.

 With the help of local communities across the country, UWI has distributed thousands of food kits and setting up Cloud Community Kitchen for a sustainable future.
 The Hungry No More campaign is catering to millions of people with food that eventually helps them to regain their strength and fight starvation.
-Presently, the UWI network is providing food relief in Ahmedabad, Baroda, Bengaluru, Chennai, Delhi, Hyderabad, Kolkata, Mumbai, Surat, and Vishakhapatnam.
+Presently, the UWI network is providing food relief in Baroda, Bengaluru, Chennai, Delhi, Hyderabad, Kolkata, and Mumbai.

 Message from Mr. Gulshan Kumar Sachdev, Chairman, United Way India-